eon01/load_testing_locust/README.md

 # Introduction

-There are several types of test types in software engineering and one of the most common one is load testing.
+There are several types of test types in software engineering and load testing is one of the most common tests.

 The purpose of this test is checking if a software can handle what it was designed to handle and identifying the blottleneck and any performance degradation.